thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

 **ToDataSourceResult** also provides an overload that allows you to specify a selector function.
 This selector function is the same as what you would pass to the standard `Select` LINQ function.
 In our case we convert each Order to a CustomerOrderViewModel before we return it to the client.

-The **DataSourceResult** that we get from calling `ToDataSourceResult` has the filtered list of Order's, which we can now return to the client by calling the `Json` function and passing in the response.
+The **DataSourceResult** that we get from calling `ToDataSourceResult` has the filtered list of Orders, which we can now return to the client by calling the `Json` function and passing in the response.

 ## Filtering Orders by Customer

-Since we only want to display orders for the currently selected Customer in the Treeview we had to write some custom Javascript to handle this.
+Since we only want to display orders for the currently selected Customer in the TreeView we had to write some custom JavaScript to handle this.
-The Javascript we wrote simply listens to the `select` event of the Customer treeview and updates the filters on the DataSource that the orders grid is using.
+The JavaScript we wrote simply listens to the `select` event of the Customer TreeView and updates the filters on the DataSource that the orders grid is using.

 The following code snippets can be found in **Scripts/home.js**.